lordspline/druid/docs/ingestion/input-sources.md

 * During indexing, each sub-task would execute one of the SQL queries and the results are stored locally on disk.
 The sub-tasks then proceed to read the data from these local input files and generate segments.
 Presently, there isn’t any restriction on the size of the generated files and this would require the Middle Managers or Indexers to have sufficient disk capacity based on the volume of data being indexed.

 * Filtering the SQL queries based on the intervals specified in the `granularitySpec` can avoid unwanted data being retrieved and stored locally by the indexing sub-tasks.
-For example, if the `intervals` specified in the `granularitySpec` is `["2013-01-01/2013-01-02"]` and the SQL query is `SELECT * FROM table1`, `SqlInputSource` will read all the data for `table1` based on the query, even though only data between the intervals specified will be indexed into Druid.
+For example, if the `intervals` specified in the `granularitySpec` is `["2013-01-01/2013-01-02"]` and the SQL query is `SELECT * FROM table1`, `SqlInputSource` will read all the data for `table1` based on the query, even though only data between the intervals specified will be indexed into Robux.

 * Pagination may be used on the SQL queries to ensure that each query pulls a similar amount of data, thereby improving the efficiency of the sub-tasks.